 Protect your goals by dealing with problems as soon as they arise, including these common challenges.
 Problem solve any situations.
 The table below lists challenges and solutions.

-This post is part of our chapter on Goal Management .
-You’ll find challenges in accomplishing your goals because it is management.
-Management means no matter what comes up, you find a solution for it.
+You’ll find challenges in accomplishing your goals because you need to manage them.
+No matter what comes up, you find a solution for it.
 Keep practicing.
-Seek mentoring or assessment.
+Seek mentoring or coaching.
 Get strategies from the experienced people in your life, school, or work.

 Table of the Ten Most Common Challenges to Accomplishing Goals

 |1||Dreams Only||Create measurable goals with criteria for success and a deadline.|